informatics-lab/blog/_posts/2015-07-10-tube-strikes-aws-and-more.md

 ## AWSomeDay

-Attending Amazon's [AWSomeDay][awsomeday] was very beneficial.
+Attending Amazon's AWSomeDay was very beneficial.
 The event was a talk based training session held at King's Place in London.
 Sadly I could only stay for half of the sessions due to the rail disruptions.

 The session opened with a talk on the origin of AWS and some background about Amazon itself.
 Then we progressed onto a series of talks ([slides available][awsomeday-slides]) covering the main services provided in AWS.
 Much of this I knew about, such as what each of the services does, but I definitely picked up some useful additional information.